longo-andrea/100-days-of-code/log.md

 - Today I learned about a more real Vue Project Workflow.
 I learned how to setup a Vue project with vue-cli, which is a set of tools to boost a project managment.
 It's slightly different from what I did so far, but isn't complex at all, only need time to understand well what each part does.

 **Thoughts:** Tomorrow I'll going on with Vue by learning components.

+### Day 58: November 29, 2019

+**Today's Progress**:
+- Today I started to study Vue components.
+They allow to define a specific item that it can be repeated into our app several times, and each one of them that we put into our app have its own memory.
+For that I learned so far, I actually appreciated that the components enhance code readability, and performance by applying DRY principle.

+**Thoughts:** Tomorrow I'll going on with Vue components.